danbev/learning-c/notes/glibc.md

 ### Compability
 ```
   Build system                     Target system 1
-  app [glibc version 2.31]         app [glibc version 2.35]  OK
+  app [glibc version 2.31]  ---->  app [glibc version 2.35]  OK

   Build system                     Target system 2
-  app [glibc version 2.35]         app [glibc version 2.31]  Not OK
+  app [glibc version 2.35]  ---->  app [glibc version 2.31]  Not OK
 ```

-Now, an application that is linked with an older version of glibc will work on a system that has a newer version of glibc.
-But, if the same application is run on a linux system which has a later version of glibc then the same application will not run.
+The above is trying to convey that an application built on a system and linking to glibc 2.31 can be run on a system that has a later version of glibc.
+But, if the application is built/linked with a later version of glibc than the target system has then this is incompatible.

 On solution to this is to build the application on a system that has an older version of glibc which should then work alright on systems as their version of glibc is most probably newer.